 5 Reasons Why We Love Sainte Foy Tarentaise

-The Tarentaise valley is famous for its snow sure winter resorts.
+Sainte Foy in the Tarentaise valley is famous for its snow-sure winter resorts.
 It’s home to some of the skiing world’s biggest names – Val d’Isère, Tignes, Les Arcs, La Plagne and La Rosière, with its link to the Italian resort of La Thuile.

 We love it most for:

 In the main ski area there are extensive, easily accessible powder fields which are perfect for learning to appreciate the joys of off-piste skiing.
 Sainte Foy is also famous for the fantastic off-piste routes, we love to get off the beaten track there!
 Our favourite is Col Granier which starts at the top of the Marquise lift and ends in the traditional Alpine hamlet of La Masure from where the shuttle bus whisks you back to the resort.

 Sainte Foy may be smaller than its better-known neighbours, but it offers plenty of terrain for all ability levels and disciplines.
 And it’s rarely crowded, even in peak weeks.
 Beginners appreciate the wide, sunny, quiet blue pistes which are ideal for those just getting acquainted with the joys of skiing or boarding.
 Intermediates can have fun whizzing down the red runs that snake between the trees from the bowl above, whilst the more advanced can get their thrills on the steep black runs at the top of the resort.
 A personal favourite is cruising down the blue run from the top of the Marquise lift for a vin chaud at the Marquise’s restaurant at the bottom.